 However, many factors outside the control of transport authorities affect patronage, regardless of how objectively useful their service may be.
-Free parking, low fuel costs and low costs to hire a car (such as an Uber) can all erode public transport patronage by making other options cheaper and easier.
+Free parking, low fuel costs and low costs to call a taxi can all erode public transport patronage by making other options cheaper and easier.